- How To

-This affordable eyeshadow quad is one of Julia's go-to products.
-Don't be fooled by its petite size: the nifty quad packs a punch when it comes to pigment, meaning a little will go a long way.
+This eyeshadow quad is a go-to for the smokey effect.
+Don't be fooled by its petite size: the nifty palette packs a punch when it comes to pigment, meaning a little will go a long way.

-Step 2: Keep hold of that fluffy blending brush, you’re going to need it again.
+Keep hold of that fluffy blending brush, you’re going to need it again.
 Simply dip the tip of the brush into a darker complimentary colour before blending a V shape into the outer corner of your eyelid.
-By cutting the crease, you create a slight V shadow that defines and widens the eye for a smoldering look.
+By cutting the crease, you create a slight V shadow that defines and widens the eye for a smouldering look.

 Another budget buy, this high street pencil imparts a long-wearing, pigmented black hue that blends seamlessly out.

-Step 6: Whip out your favourite thin-angled eyeshadow brush to apply a slight amount of the darker shade along the lower lash line, adding EVEN MORE drama to your look.
-Julia recommends using the Real Techniques Miracle Mini Eraser Sponges x 2 to smudge out the eyeshadow for a soft glam finish.
+Whip out your favourite thin-angled eyeshadow brush to apply a slight amount of the darker shade along the lower lash line, adding EVEN MORE drama to your look.
+Julia recommends using the Real Techniques Miracle Sponges to smudge out the eyeshadow for a soft glam finish.